huggingface/blog/quanto-diffusers.md

 image = pipe(prompt).images[0]
 ```

-In the future, we can expect to pass the `transformer` directly when initializing the pipeline so that this works:
+In the future, we can expect to pass the `transformer` directly when initializing the pipeline so that this will work:

 ```diff
 pipe = PixArtSigmaPipeline.from_pretrained(